 - Keep a list of people you had contact with while you were sick.
-Your local health department will contact you for a list of all the people you had contact with in the two days before you first felt sick up until after your symptoms resolved, or the two days before you got tested until 10 days after you were tested.
+Your local health department will contact you to determine the people you had contact with during your infectious period.
+This would include people you were in contact with the two days before you developed symptoms through the day your symptoms resolved.
+If you never developed symptoms but tested positive, this would include the two days before your test collection date through ten days after your test collection date.
 This is called “contact tracing” and is one way public health staff identify people who could have been infected.
 People in your family, and others you had close contact with, will be asked to stay home and monitor their symptoms to make sure they don’t get sick and infect others.
 More can be found at: CDC COVID-19: If you are sick or caring for someone.

 How do I self-monitor during isolation?

 - Watch for worsening symptoms.
 Seek medical care if your illness worsens or if you develop emergency warning signs.
 Call 911 immediately if you need emergency medical care and tell them that you have been diagnosed with COVID-19.